sungsoo-ahn/2025/_posts/2025-04-28-perpetual-text.md

 # Introduction

 The AI revolution taking place in the last half decade has been headlined by Large Language Models (LLMs).
-These transformer models have demonstrated proficiency in a variety of tasks across all fields, and many are adopting LLMs into their regular workflow.
+These transformer models have demonstrated proficiency in a variety of tasks across all fields.
 Such examples include extended literature reviews, research papers and reports, and even the recent GPT-o1 model, which requires long output for its chain-of-thought reasoning.

 The unique ability of these models to quickly follow and execute instructions makes it an important and effective tool.
 However, with rising demand comes rising expectations of model abilities.